Forex Market: Indian rupee rose against US dollar

-In the forex market, the domestic currency the Indian rupee has surged against the US dollar.
-The Indian rupee has appreciated by 16 paise to reach at 68.79 against the US Dollar.
+In the forex market, the domestic currency Indian rupee rose against the US dollar.
+In the early hours of trade, the domestic currency has risen by 6 paise against the US dollar to trade at 68.83.
+The main reason for the upward rally of the Indian rupee is the positive rally of the Indian stock market and the easing of crude oil price in the global market.

-The main reason for the upward rally of Indian rupee was the selling of the US dollar by exporters in foreign markets.
-Yesterday, the Indian rupee has settled trade at 68.95 against the US dollar.
+In the Interbank forex market, the Indian rupee opened at 68.86 and it went to touch 68.83 showings a gain of 6 paise against the US dollar.
+Yesterday, the rupee has ended trading at 68.89 against the US dollar.

-As per the market experts, the forex market may witness volatility as the Union budget is to be presented on Friday.

-In the Indian capital market, the Foreign Institutional Investors remained net sellers and pulled out Rs.512 crore.
+In the Indian Capital market, the Foreign Institutional Investors remained sellers and they had pulled out Rs.390.18 crore on yesterday.

 Post Your Comments